thestelllar/thestelllar_blog/_posts/2025-03-24-My-cactus-got-that-drip.md

 # og_image: /assets/img/content/Meet_The_Characters.svg
 ---

 Now, listen here.
 I left my good old cactus, nice and neat, trimmed down just right—simple, respectable, nothing too flashy.
 And I come back, and what do I see?
 A whole <i>thing</i> sprouting right on top of its head like some wild, untamed mess.
+Pardon me.

 I squint at it, tilt my head. <i>What in the name of good, proper houseplants is this?</i>